 4. Chase waterfalls at Ravana Falls

 Ravana Falls is one of the most beautiful places in Ella and one of the widest waterfalls in Sri Lanka.
 It’s located about half an hour away from Ella’s main road, and is a popular stop for tourists and local Sri Lankans alike.
-The waterfall was named after King Ravana, who kidnapped a princess and hid her in the caves behind the waterfall.
+The waterfall was named after King Ravana, who, according to legend, kidnapped a princess and hid her in the caves behind the waterfall.
 The waterfall can get extremely powerful during the rainy season, so watch your step and avoid walking across the slippery rocks.

 5. Marvel at the Ella Gap